Jayd-H/AdvancedCourseworkWeeklyAssignments/Week4/README.md

 ```

 I had to use pointers of the 'void' type as it is a generic pointer type in C++ that can point to any type of data.

+## Reflection
+Through this lab I have furthered my ability of understanding the basics of classes in C++.
+Whilst not directly adding anything to them, I understood more about how constructors and destructors work, and have implemented my first C++ header file.

+In the second part of this lab, I increased familiarity with pointers in C++.
+Implementing basic functions that feature them to achieve simple goals.
+I have furthered my knowledge of use cases, and understood how to use the debugging tools in visual studio to see exactly where a pointer is pointing to in memory.
+I understand more on the power and constraints that pointers can bring to a program, and I even did the silly optional task of the dangerous pointer chain.

+I am very excited to continue understanding the complex language of C++ and I cannot wait to see how pointers will play out in a more real-world environment when programming in C++.